Department Notes – 2010

 In my rush to get the Notes out on Friday afternoon I forgot a couple of notable achievements.

-At the NIEHS Annual Superfund Grantee Meeting at Oregon State University last week, Birgit Claus Henn recieved an award for her poster “Effects of Early Childhood Manganese and Lead Co-exposure on Neurodevelopment.”
+At the NIEHS Annual Superfund Grantee Meeting at Oregon State University last week, Birgit Claus Henn received an award for her poster “Effects of Early Childhood Manganese and Lead Co-exposure on Neurodevelopment.”
 Joe Braun gave a plenary talk entitled “Pre- and postnatal urinary BPA concentrations and childhood neurodevelopment over the first 3 years of life.”
 It is great to see our fellows being recognized for their contributions to this important, core project for our department.
 Well done.

 Also in recognizing the armed service members in our departments, I failed to thank the veterans among our faculty, researchers, and staff.
 Among them is James Stewart who served in the Army and was wounded in Vietnam.
 Jim noted two of his kids served in Iraq at the same time.
 Again thanks to Jim and our other veterans and their families for their service.